Random Domino Tilings and the Arctic Circle Theorem: Reduction

 Now let us see how the arctic region changes under shuffling.
 No domino in the arctic region belongs to a bad block.
 Thus, north-going dominoes in the arctic region slide en masse to form a neighborhood of the ``north pole'' in ever-larger Aztec diamonds, and remain part of the arctic region forever.
 The question is, how do new dominoes get added to the arctic region over time?
 No domino can join the arctic region by sliding; the only way the arctic region can grow is by creation of good 2-by-2 blocks.

-To apply shuffling to augmented tilings, one simply applies shuffling to the part of the tiling inside the Aztec diamond, allows the external tiles to slide upward, and creates two new external tiles.
+To apply shuffling to augmented tilings, one simply applies shuffling to the part of the tiling inside the Aztec diamond, allows the external tiles to slide upward, and creates two new external tiles near the ``east and west poles''.

-Now consider two horizontally-adjacent north-going dominoes in the augmented arctic region, as in Figure~\Growth(a).
-After sliding takes place, the two dominoes must be positioned as shown in Figure~\Growth(b).
+Now consider two horizontally-adjacent north-going dominoes in the augmented arctic region, as in Figure~\ref{fig6}(a).
+Since we are interested in how the arctic region grows, we assume we are at a growth-corner of the associated Ferrers diagram $S$; that is, we assume that the two shaded dominoes correspond to $(i-1,j) \in S$ and $(i,j-1) \in S$ with $(i,j) \not\in S$.
+After sliding takes place, the two dominoes must be positioned as shown in Figure~\ref{fig6}(b).
 Note that the cells marked $a$ and $b$ must be unoccupied at this point, since east-, west-, and south-going dominoes from the old (un-slid) tiling would not slide up that high.
-Hence the cells marked $a$ and $b$ must (in accordance with the results proved in [\Elkies]) be part of an empty 2-by-2 block (of the kind that becomes a good block when it is tiled), namely, the 2-by-2 block shown in Figure~\Growth(b), consisting of the cells marked $a$, $b$, $c$, and $d$.
+Hence the cells marked $a$ and $b$ must (in accordance with the results proved in \cite{elkies}) be part of an empty 2-by-2 block (of the kind that becomes a good block when it is tiled), namely, the 2-by-2 block shown in Figure~\ref{fig6}(b), consisting of the cells marked $a$, $b$, $c$, and $d$.
+Note that all such 2-by-2 holes are disjoint.
 In the creation step, there is a $\frac12$ chance that this empty block will be tiled by two horizontal dominoes, in which case a new domino will get added to the arctic region, and there is a $\frac12$ chance that the empty block will be tiled by two vertical dominoes, in which case a new domino does not get added to the arctic region at that location.
-In terms of the Ferrers diagram, what is happening is that whenever $(i,j) \not \in S$ with $(i-1,j),\ (i,j-1) \in S$, the node $(i,j)$ gets added to $S$ with probability $\frac12$.
+Since the holes are disjoint, there is no interference between the different ways different holes are filled; each filling is determined by an independent coin-flip.
+In terms of the Ferrers diagram, what is happening is that whenever $(i,j) \not \in S$ with $(i-1,j) \in S$ and $(i,j-1) \in S$, the node $(i,j)$ gets added to $S$ with probability $\frac12$.

 Henceforth, let us disregard the external dominoes, since they were only an aid to analysis and play no further role in the proof.